-Figure 3-2 shows an example of how IRU placement is done in a single-rack Altix UV 1000 server.
+Figure 3-2 shows an example of how IRU placement is done in a single-rack SGI UV 2000 server.

-The system requires a minimum of one 42U tall rack with four single-phase power distribution units (PDUs) per IRU installed in the rack.
-Each single-phase PDU has two outlets (five are required to support the eight power supplies in an IRU and two power connections to the SMN).
+The system requires a minimum of one 42U tall rack with three single-phase power distribution unit (PDU) plugs per IRU installed in the rack.
+Three outlets are required to support each power shelf.
+There are three power supplies per power shelf and two power connections are required for an SMN.